-- Sainio: acquired in 2006 with assistance from The Nature Conservancy, The Champlin Foundations, the Doris Duke Foundation, and a DEM Greenways grant, this property includes 77 acres and is located on the northeast corner of Tom Wood Road and Shippee Schoolhouse Road.
-It is part of the North Foster Greenway. - 2.
-Schneider: Another large holding, the Schneider property, includes 158 acres on the north side of Tom Wood Road that is also part of the North Foster Greenway.
+- Sainio (Plat 13 Lot 65 and Plat 13 Lot 68): acquired in 2006 with assistance from The Nature Conservancy, The Champlin Foundations, the Doris Duke Foundation, and a DEM Greenways grant, this property includes 77 acres and is located on the northeast corner of Tom Wood Road and Shippee Schoolhouse Road.
+It is part of the North Foster Greenway.
+A 5-acre parcel fronting Shippee Schoolhouse Road was also acquired and is owned by the Land Trust. - Schneider (Plat 13 Lot 66): Another large holding, the Schneider property, includes 158 acres on the north side of Tom Wood Road that is also part of the North Foster Greenway.
 The land was acquired in 2004 with assistance from The Nature Conservancy, Champlin Foundations, the Doris Duke Foundation, and a DEM Greenways grant. - 3.
-LaPolla: the 101.8 acre property was acquired in 2007 and abuts the Schneider and Sainio properties.
+LaPolla (Plat 13 Lot 70): the 101.8 acre property was acquired in 2007 and abuts the Schneider and Sainio properties.
 It is also part of the North Foster Greenway. - 4.
-Delvecchio: The 75 acre parcel was acquired via a deed transfer from The Nature Conservancy
+Delvecchio (Plat 10 Lot 29-A and Plat 10 Lot 29-B): A 88-acre and a 10-acre parcel were acquired via a deed transfer from The Nature Conservancy.

 The natural resources of the town are also used for outdoor recreation.
 Foster residents and visitors enjoy nature through hunting and fishing, boating, swimming, bird watching, hiking, snowmobiling and cross country skiing in natural areas.
 Natural resources are a priority for conservation, because of their recreational values and because these forms of recreation enhance the quality of life for residents and visitors.
+Policy 2.1 of the Ocean State Outdoors plan is to ensure that outdoor recreation facilities are built and operated in a manner that provides for the protection of natural and cultural resources.